Shop Pre On Amazon Fresh

 So why does Pre beef taste distinctly different andmore delicious, than the other beef I find in the grocery store?
 Just like with wine, region matters.
 In order to grow individual varieties of grapes, you need a certain level of rainfall, a specific mineral content found in the soil, a particular amount of sunlight, and different temperature requirements to achieve the perfect vintage.
 The same strict standards are needed for beef.

 We source our beef like we would source our wine.
 We chose specificcountries that provide the perfect environment for raising cattle.
 And within those countries, we dial it down to specific regions.
 All of our beef comes from New Zealand and the south-eastern regions of Australia(specifically Tasmania, Victoria, and New South Wales), Uruguay, and parts of the United States that allow for grass feeding and finishing on pasture year-round.
-The ample rainfall and mild climate of these areas allow for nutritious grass to grow and thrive so cattle can be pasture-raised year-round.
+The ample rainfall and mild climate of these areas allow for nutritious grass to grow and thrive so cattle can be raised on nutritious grass.

 The breed of cattle we source plays a big role in our Pre difference.
 We like to compare this to the variety of grape used in different wines.
 Each variety is going to taste different, thrive in certain growing conditions, and yield different sizes and color fruit.